craftled/draftpen/README.md

 ### Core Search & Information

-- **AI-powered search**: Get answers to your questions using multiple AI models including xAI's Grok, Anthropic's Claude, Google's Gemini, and OpenAI's GPT models
+- **AI-powered search**: Get answers to your questions using multiple AI models including Anthropic's Claude and OpenAI's GPT models
 - **Web search**: Search the web using Exa's API with support for multiple queries, search depths, and topics
 - **URL content retrieval**: Extract and analyze content from any URL using Exa AI with live crawling capabilities
 - **Reddit search**: Search Reddit content with time range filtering using Tavily API
-- **X (Twitter) search**: Search X posts with date ranges and specific handle filtering using xAI Live Search
 - **Extreme search**: Advanced multi-step search capability for complex queries

 ### Academic & Research